Merck Logo

 Merck & Co Emblem

 The evolution of the Merck & Co logo has always been associated with disputes over the copyright of the authentic name passed to it from the parent company.
-But at each stage of development, one can note the presence of large chopped letters combined with simple geometric shapes: circles and triangles.
+However, at each stage of development, one can note the presence of large chopped letters combined with simple geometric shapes: circles and triangles.
 The current version is the development of the studio Chermayeff & Geismar.

 Merck & Co Symbol

 The designers chose grotesque to make the company’s name clear and easy to read.
 He made the text in both the first and second logos.
-The main emphasis is on the sharpness of the internal details: on the connection of the right and left sides of the “R,” “K,” as well as on the central element “M.” The palette of emblems is monosyllabic and consists of a combination of black and white (in the first case) and emerald and white (in the second logo).
+The main emphasis is on the sharpness of the internal details: on the connection of the right and left sides of the “R” and “K,” as well as on the central element “M.” The palette of emblems is monosyllabic and consists of a combination of black and white (in the first case) and emerald and white (in the second logo).